croaky/procman/README.md

 - I wanted to learn a bit more about testing with Go.
 Given the complexities in `procman` of dealing with Unix pipes, concurrency, mutexes, signal handling, and more, this felt like a worthwhile learning experience.
+- I wanted a process manager that worked for me and my team's needs only, and whose source I could adjust without disrupting other open source maintainers.

 ## Author